 - many weight and muscle gain products in the fitness market.

-Soy protein isolate can be purchased as flavored or plain soy protein shake powder.
-Many brands are sold in canisters with expirations dates stamped on the bottom.
+Soy protein isolate can be purchased as flavored or plain soy protein shake powder.?
 Several brands are fortified with calcium and other minerals and vitamins, along with sweeteners and flavorings.
 Individual, single serve packages are the utmost in convenience for busy consumers.
 The most economical form of soy isolate is plain powder, with no other ingredients added.

 Give Me Five